 By Kamila Napora from My Wanderlust

-The whole structure is huge and full of details, so reserve at least one hour to see it properly.
-There are eight massive concrete blocks where you can see scenes from Bulgarian history, including well-known rulers, aristocrats, or warriors.
+The whole structure is huge and detailed, so reserve at least one hour to see it properly.
+There are eight massive concrete blocks where you can see scenes from Bulgarian history, including well-known rulers, aristocrats, and warriors.
 The blocks are standing at different angles, showing the country’s different development stages, the development of the language (from the first runes to the Cyrillic language) is also shown there.
 Some of the blocks are covered in the mosaic – the largest mosaic of that kind in Europe.
 To get to the monument, you can take a taxi or walk all the way up – there are 1300 steps (another symbolic part) leading to the monument from the center of Shumen.

 #11 Thracian Tomb of Kazanlak